forcefeed/js-example/README.md

-Example programming demonstrating using [forcefeed][1] SSE API in javascript inside a browser.
+Example program demonstrating using [forcefeed][1] SSE API in Javascript inside a browser.

 Notice that in order to use this example program, your browser should support SSE (which any modern browser, except IE should).